Q&A with Christopher Costello of UCSB

 How you manage the fishery turns out to matter a lot.
 It matters a lot now, but it matters even more in a world of climate change.
-I think it’s particularly relevant to Rare when you think of spatial management of resources, like a Rare’s core solution for sustainable fisheries management, integrating sustainable use into marine reserves.
+I think it’s particularly relevant to Rare when you think of spatial management of resources, like a.
 TURF+Reserves are extremely well-equipped — when they’re designed well — to deal with changes in productivity.
 The whole idea is that you get the community involved in management, and they’re monitoring their stocks, and they’re able to be responsive in how they harvest those stocks.
 From that point of view, TURF+Reserves look really good as a way to be resilient to climate change.

 Rare specifically works in these areas, usually in the developing world, where a) people are the most dependent on fish and b) the most vulnerable to climate change.
 What’s the urgency for those communities to find ways to become more resilient?